BadrrElGhazaoui/BadrrElGhazaoui.github.io/_posts/2026-04-14-Chimères-le-casino-dont-on-ne-revient-jamais.md

   <button onclick="showLang('ar')" id="btn-ar" class="lang-btn">العربية</button>
 </div>
 <div id="lang-en" class="lang-content">
-  <p>While I was out with my friend in the old medina, I noticed a bookstore selling unbought books for 90% off. <b>"10 Dh each"<b> it said.
+  <p>While I was out with my friend in the old medina, I noticed a bookstore selling unbought books for 90% off. <b>"10 Dh each"</b>it said.
 I picked up 3 books.
 This was the first one, took me 5 hours to finish, so let's recap and review.</p>

 <p>
 <b>PS:</b> What sparked my attention (beside the beautiful cover and the book's new condition) were the words "virus informatique" in the blurb.